francescorizzello94/threejs-fundamentals/README.md

-# threejs-fundamentals
+# Three.js-fundamentals

-This is the repo for my Three-js Fundamentals series published on my [YouTube channel](https://www.youtube.com/channel/UCJUzPxH0xLf7steekQucyxQ).
+This is the repo for my Three.js Fundamentals series published on my [YouTube channel](https://www.youtube.com/channel/UCJUzPxH0xLf7steekQucyxQ).

 The setup for this repo follows a simple principle: it should be as beginner friendly as possible.